 This means that if you want to protect your family from dust mite allergies, you need the right air conditioning system.
 It needs to be well designed, fit, installed, and maintained.

 Unfortunately, too often HVAC companies stick to their own subjective idea of what works best.
-Absolute Comfort Air, on the other hand, shares the benefit of their knowledge and experience to address your unique circumstance.
+Air Tech of Katy, on the other hand, shares the benefit of their knowledge and experience to address your unique circumstance.

 “We’re a team of veteran problem solvers,” Mark says.
-Absolute Comfort technicians enjoy the challenge of creating an a/c solution that’s right for you.
-It’s not hard to find something that’s ‘good-enough,’ but it takes years of experience to find something ‘just-right.’”
+Air Tech technicians enjoy the challenge of creating an a/c solution that’s right for you.
+It’s not hard to find something that’s ‘good enough,’ but it takes years of experience to find something ‘ just right.’”